Battle of the Spurs: French attempt to supply Thérouanne

 A second French attempt was organized for 16 August, with a force assembled at Blangy to the south.
 This French army was made up of companies of gendarmes and pikemen, with some other troops as well.
-These included a type of French light cavalry called "stradiotes" (stradiots), equipped with short stirrups, beaver hats, light lances, and Turkish swords.
-These may have been Albanian units.
+These included Balkan "stradiotes" (stradiots), mercenary light cavalry equipped with short stirrups, beaver hats, light lances, and Turkish swords.

 In response to the new threat, English military engineers had built five bridges overnight over the river Lys to allow their army free passage to the other side and Henry moved his camp to Guinegate (now called Enguinegatte), on 14 August, after displacing a company of French horse armed with spears who were stationed at the Tower of Guinegate.

 The French infantry were left at Blangy, while the heavy cavalry were divided into two companies, one under the command of La Palice and Louis, Duke of Longueville, the other under Charles IV, Duke of Alençon.
 Alençon's smaller force attacked the besieging positions commanded by Lord Shrewsbury, the larger force against the south of the besieging lines where Lord Herbert commanded.
 Both attacks were designed to act as diversions in order that the stradiots be able to reach Thérouanne with supplies.
 Each stradiot had a side of bacon at his saddlebow and a sack of gunpowder behind him.